elizabethnguyen/heroes-versus-monsters/README.md

 // Main
 	1) Initalize a new HeroesVersusMonsters game object
 	2) Play the game
-	3) While user wants to go again, repeat steps 2 and 3
+	3) While user wants to go again, repeat steps 2 and 3`
-{% endhighlight %}